Greg de la Cruz works in the tech industry and is the author of two published titles on Amazon.

 There’s a line that separates those who are miserable working from home and those who are just stars.
 And this factor just doesn’t get mentioned quite enough when companies ask their employees to work at home.
 A person’s work environment at home plays a huge factor in being able to do work well, in the same manner as the work environment inside the office affects workers.

 Executives, directors, even managers – higher earning individuals are expected to have way better housing than mere rank-and-file employees.
 And if ordinary employees don’t speak up, this group of higher-paid individuals could easily assume that working from home was just as easy as working from the office.
 In some cases, especially in developing countries where internet connection is generally horrible (I’m talking to you, Philippines), the disparity between the work environments of upper management and ordinary employees can be drastic.

 Executives working from home are expected to do so from either a high-end apartment or a good house.
 Ordinary workers in some cases work in a tiny room, sometimes even in a room they share with someone else, often lacking any good furniture.

-Loss of Collaboration from Serendipity
+3. Loss of Collaboration Due to the Absence of Serendipity

 This to me is the number one reason why there will always be a portion of the workforce working at the office (not including essential services).
 You can easily say that collaboration was never really lost during the pandemic because people can still do Zoom calls, or chat via Microsoft Teams, or using whichever collaboration tool that’s out there.
 But the collaboration that was lost during the pandemic wasn’t intentional collaboration, it was serendipitous collaboration.